Pvjesper/Pvjesper/README.md

 ## ⚡⚡ Hi ⚡⚡
 I'm a PhD student at STADIUS, KU Leuven, researching sound field estimation and sound field control as part of the SOUNDS ETN.
-Below are four Python packages developed during the project, each of which can be installed and used directly using pip install PKGNAME.
+Below are Python packages developed during the project.

 ### Audio Signal Processing Collection (ASPCOL)
 **Sound field estimation and sound field control**